 - Limited design space: Turning your brand's logo into a favicon friendly size can be a challenge, especially if you expect it to be able to convey the true messaging of your brand.

-- Security: Favicons can be used in a number of potential cyber security attacks including malicious code injection, malware, spoofing attacks and phising threats.
+- Security: Favicons can be used in a number of potential cyber security attacks including malicious code injection, malware, spoofing attacks and phishing threats.

 - Website load time and speed: As with all web images, favicons must be optimized for website performance, or they can negatively impact a site's load speed.